pibarrg/Referral-Campaign-System/README.md

 ---

-NOTAS:
+## Notes

-- Todos los endpoints de la API deben vivir bajo /api/*.
+- All API endpoints should live under /api/*.
-El proxy de Nginx está configurado para eso (mejor práctica y evita conflictos con archivos estáticos).
+Nginx is configured to proxy those paths (best practice and avoids collisions with static files).
-- La API también responde directo en :5000 para debugging.
+- The API also responds directly on port 5000 for debugging.
-- Postgres incluye un seed inicial (db/init.sql) con dos usuarios de ejemplo.
+- Postgres includes an initial seed (db/init.sql) with two example users.

 ---

-Checklist de verificación rápida
+## Quick Verification Checklist

-- docker compose ps → healthy en api y db
+- docker compose ps → api and db should be healthy
 - GET http://localhost:3000/api/health → {"ok":true}
-- GET http://localhost:3000/api/users → dos usuarios semilla
+- GET http://localhost:3000/api/users → two seed users

 ---

-PRÓXIMOS PASOS SUGERIDOS:
+## Suggested Next Steps

-+ [ ] Añadir pgAdmin (alternativa más completa a Adminer).
++ [ ] Add pgAdmin (a more complete alternative to Adminer).
-+ [ ] Implementar autenticación básica en la API.
++ [ ] Implement basic authentication in the API.
-+ [ ] Integrar pipeline mínima de CI/CD (GitHub Actions).
++ [ ] Add a minimal CI/CD pipeline (GitHub Actions).

 ---

-© 2025 — Proyecto de base para desarrollo de sistemas de referidos.
+© 2025 — Base project for referral system development.